 Worst Case Scenario, this projection assumes the oil sector will

 develop no further production capacity in the future other than the announced-to-date MegaProjects.

-Second, the more plausible production profile where new
+Second, the more plausible (high) production profile where new

-'cuz the Consumption growth rate has been waning since 2004 due to
+'cuz the Consumption growth rate has waned since 2004 due to

 practical terms, recent history (since 1970) has shown the pessimistic projection